A Review of the Best Technology Mutual Funds for 2020

 A sector fund is a mutual fund or an exchange-traded fund (ETF) that invests primarily in one industrial sector of the economy.
-The technology sector is a category that includes technological businesses, such as manufacturers producing computer hardware or software, or electronics and technological service industry companies that provide information technology and business data processing.
+The technology sector includes technological businesses, such as manufacturers producing computer hardware or software, or electronics and technological service industry companies that provide information technology and business data processing.

 Some examples of technology companies include Apple (AAPL), Microsoft (MSFT), Google (GOOG, GOOGL), and Facebook (FB).

 Perhaps the greatest advantage of buying technology mutual funds is that investors can gain access and exposure to dozens or even hundreds of technology stocks in just one fund.
 Another advantage is that the investor doesn't have to spend time researching and analyzing individual stocks.
-She can instead buy a low-cost index fund or a top actively managed fund that concentrates its holdings in a number of technology stocks.
+Instead, the investor can buy a low-cost index fund or a top actively managed fund that concentrates its holdings in a number of technology stocks.

-CMTFX is a well-managed technology mutual fund that invests in tech stocks around the globe.
-Like the other technology funds on our list, CMTFX has a consistent track record of beating category averages.
-The expense ratio is 1 percent.
+- Columbia Global Technology Growth (CMTFX): This is a well-managed technology mutual fund that invests in tech stocks around the globe.
+Performance beats the technology category average in the 5- and 10-year returns and the expense ratio is 0.99%.

-This tech sector fund from Vanguard will appeal to wealthy investors who want a low-cost, passively managed mutual fund, but everyday investors will be priced out of this gem with a minimum initial purchase of $100,000.
+- Vanguard Information Technology Index (VITAX): This tech sector fund from Vanguard will appeal to investors who want a low-cost, passively managed mutual fund.
+Some investors will be priced out of this fund with the minimum initial purchase requirement of $100,000.
 There's good news, however: A Vanguard ETF version (ticker VGT) has the same low expense ratio of 0.10 percent.

-Technology is an aggressive growth stock category, so potential investors should keep in mind that price volatility—ups and downs in value—can be more pronounced at times than a more diversified fund like an S&P 500 Index fund.
-But higher potential returns are possible with greater risk.
+Technology stock mutual funds can be good investments for long-term investors with high tolerance for risk.
+This is because technology is an aggressive growth stock category, so potential investors should keep in mind that price volatility—ups and downs in value—can be more pronounced at times, compared to a broadly diversified fund like an S&P 500 Index fund.

 The information on this site is provided for discussion purposes only and should not be misconstrued as investment advice.
 Under no circumstances does this information represent a recommendation to buy or sell securities.